hugoalh/send-discord-webhook-ghaction/README.md

 | **[GitHub Actions Runner](https://github.com/actions/runner)** | [✔️ Docker](https://docs.github.com/en/actions) |

 > [!NOTE]
-> - It is possible to use this action in other methods/ways which not listed in here, however those are not officially supported.
+> - It is possible to use this action in other methods/ways which not listed in here, however those methods/ways are not officially supported, and should beware maybe cause security issues.

 ### #️⃣ Registries Identifier